-To prove the point, my latest novel, which I haven’t even been able to name yet, has been quite a strange baby to give birth to.
+To prove the point, novel number seven, The True Heart, was quite a strange baby to give birth to.

 Book Seven Is Quite Unique

-Firstly, this will be the last book in The Englishman -series, so writing it has been like a long-winded goodbye to my characters.
+Firstly, this was supposed to be the last book in The Nordic Heart -series, so writing it was like a long-winded goodbye to my characters.

 Secondly, I had a real problem with the plot of the book.
 As with the other two sequel novels in the series, I’d decided on what would happen in this final novel before I began writing.
 However, when about half-way through, I knew something was wrong with the book but didn’t know how to fix it.

-I’m so grateful I managed to get over my Block (you can find my blog about how I did it here), and I am now in the process of getting the manuscript ready for publication.
+I’m so grateful I managed to get over my Block (you can find my blog about how I did it here), and the novel came out in November 2017.